Accuracy, effectiveness and consistency

 A rational ethicist is tolerant towards all other coherent ethical systems, no matter how much they go against one’s own moral intuitions.
 We are allowed to reject anyone’s incoherent ethical systems.
 This allows us to avoid an extreme form of moral relativism that says that all ethical systems, including incoherent ones, are equally valid.
 This extreme relativism implies that everything would be permissible, and we cannot want that.
 The claim that coherent ethical systems are equally valid is a kind of weak moral relativism, which is a consequence of the anti-arbitrariness principle.

 How do we deal with that plentitude of coherent ethical systems that are equally valid?
-A special kind of democracy is the solution.
-Everyone (every rational ethicist) constructs their own coherent ethical system, and we can aim for a consensus or democratic compromise between everyone’s system by using a democratic procedure.
+A non-democratic dictatorship of one coherent ethical system violates the anti-arbitrariness principle, because there is no rule to pick this ethical system out of the set of all coherent ethical systems.
+To avoid this unwanted arbitariness, a special kind of democracy is necessary.
+Everyone (every rational ethicist) constructs their own coherent ethical systems, and we can aim for a consensus or democratic compromise between everyone’s system by using a democratic procedure.
 In a democracy, everyone has one vote, or everyone’s vote is equally important, because we cannot say that one vote (one coherent ethical system) is better than someone else’s.
-A non-democratic dictatorship of one coherent ethical system violates the anti-arbitrariness principle, because there is no rule to pick this ethical system out of the set of all coherent ethical systems.
+But those who cannot provide a coherent ethical system (i.e. a moral theory that does not contain unwanted arbitrariness), lose their vote.
+Or in other words: in this rational democracy it is not allowed to vote on parties who have incoherent ethical systems, such as racist parties.
+Those parties cannot participate in elections.

 Note that the coherence of ethical systems imposes very strong constraints on the construction of ethical systems.
 We can expect that the resulting ethical systems that people construct, if they follow the anti-arbitrariness principle carefully, are not extremely divergent from each other.
 This strong selection and convergence of ethical systems makes a democracy of ethical systems feasible.